amplication/docs/docs/getting-started/amplicationignore.md

-folder_or_file.     <-- Ignore ignore a specific file or folder folder/file         <-- Ignore a specific file in a folder/**/file.json <-- Ignore all file.json occurrences in subfolders of "folder" !folder/file.json   <-- Reverse glob, will include "file.json" even if "folder" was excluded
+folder_or_file.     <-- Ignore ignore a specific file or folder folder/file         <-- Ignore a specific file in a folder/**/file.json <-- Ignore all file.json occurrences in subfolders of "folder"
 ```